sittingman/lending_repayment/README.md

 [**2.Exploratory Analysis**](https://github.com/sittingman/lending_repayment/blob/master/data_exploratory.ipynb)

 In the exploratory analysis part, we want to identify correlations (either positive or negative) among features with "loan paid off" rate through visualizations.
-The goal is to quickly identify high correlation variable before applying any machine learning algorithms.
+The goal is to quickly identify high correlation variables before applying any machine learning algorithms.
 Note: Loan paid off rate is calculated by all loans being paid off (target = 1) versus all loans (target = 1 + target = 0) within specific feature being observed.
 Target = 0 means loan defaulted.

 **Findings**:  features that show potential correlations with the loan paid off rate are homeownership status, loan purpose, years of credit, Debt to Income ratio, % of credit usage, applicant's state.
 Data between 2007-2008 cannot be used as paid off rates were skewed by the financial crisis.